vision-dbms/vision-databases/README.md

 # vision-databases
-A repository of starter databases for your Vision system.
+You have selected the __investNet__ database.

+---

-To download a database, select a database (for example _investNet_) from the __Branch__ dropdown in the upper left corner of this repository's home page, choose __Download ZIP__ from __Clone or Download__, and unpack the downloaded ZIP file into a directory of your choosing.
+To download this database now, choose __Download ZIP__ from the __Clone or Download__ dropdown above and unpack the downloaded ZIP file into a directory of your choosing.

-If you prefer, you can also use _git_ directly to clone this repository and check out the branch whose name matches the database you want.
+If you prefer, you can also use _git_ directly to clone this repository and check out its _investNet_ branch.

-Once the database you selected is in a directory on your machine, open it using the _-n path-to-database-NDF_ option of either _batchvision_, Vision's command line interpreter, or _vision_, Vision's text based graphical  editor.
-For example, if you downloaded the _investNet_ database into the _mydatabases_ subdirectory of your home directory, you can type:
+Once the _investNet_ database is on your computer, open it using the _-n_ option of either _batchvision_, Vision's command line interpreter, or _vision_, Vision's text based graphical editor.
+If, for example, you downloaded the _investNet_ database into the _mydatabases_ subdirectory of your home directory, run:

     batchvision -n ~/mydatabases/investNet/NDF